skyg4mb/scribdsearch/README.md

 # Search on scribd.

-Scribd se ha convertido en una fuente gigante de informacion para ciberinteligencia, este script en python automatiza las busquedas y genera logs, junto a una cron te podria alertar de fugas de informacion.
+Scribd has become a giant source of information for cyberintelligence, this python script automates searches and generates logs, together with a cron it could alert you to information leaks.

 In scribdsearch.txt file put the terms, you can use double quotes for exact search. the result will be on screen and log.txt file